Account Self-Service API

 POST /api/account/two-factor/recovery-codes

 Generates 10 new single-use recovery codes.
 Previously generated codes are invalidated.
+Requires password confirmation as step-up authentication.
 Recovery codes can be used instead of a TOTP code during login.

 Login flow with 2FA

-Section titled “Login flow with 2FA”When a user with 2FA enabled logs in via POST /connect/token (authorization code flow):
+Section titled “Login flow with 2FA”When a user with 2FA enabled logs in via the headless account API:

 External logins